 Estelle Blaschke: The Datafication of Images

-within the Lecture Series "Digital Materialities.
+part of the Lecture Series "Digital Materialities.
 Digital Practices and the Photographic Archive"

 As a mass medium, photography is omnipresent and has been woven into the fabric of everyday life and work.
 Beyond the practices of commercial image banks, the unprecedented photographic production has become a much sought-after digital content for information technology companies, which develop and train new search mechanisms for concrete applications, or others yet to be imagined.
 The photo camera has turned into a tool for recording visual and all sorts of technical data and in combination with smart phones and Internet platforms, digital photographs are increasingly understood as programmable or networked images and treated as a resource – an image capital – that can be mined for a variety of purposes.
 The talk addresses the history of enriching photographs with machine-readable data and code that were developed along the twentieth century and retraces the emergence of electronic data management in handling large photographic collections.
 It discusses the characteristics of photography that facilitated the datafication of images and asks how the hybridization of image and data affects their status and material integrity.